The Science Behind Swaddling: Benefits and Potential Risks - Little Hometown

 When to Stop Swaddling

 Every baby is unique, but most experts recommend stopping swaddling by the time your baby is about 2 months old or as soon as they show signs of rolling over.
+Looking for the best swaddle for 3–6 months that keeps your little one snug yet free to move as they grow?
 At this stage, transition to a sleep sack that leaves your baby’s arms free, allowing them to move safely while still feeling cozy.

 Swaddling Myths: Let’s Set the Record Straight